AlexMcDermott/WebBoilerplate/README.md

 # Web Boilerplate

-Simple boilerplate for creating basic web projects with handly tools
+Simple boilerplate for creating basic web projects with handy tools

 ## Features

-- Building, bundling TypeScript support with [Parcel]
+- Bundling with [Webpack]
 - Formatting with [Prettier]
 - [Lint-staged] for pre-commit checks
 - [ESLint] for JavaScript and TypeScript linting
 - [Markdownlint-cli] for Markdown linting
-- [EditorConfig] for consitent editor settings
+- [EditorConfig] for consistent editor settings

 ## Quickstart